 To apply you must be either the owner of a home or the tenant.
 There is no restriction on the type of tenancy but we will need to contact the landlord and seek their permission for the work to be carried out.
 The landlord can also apply on your behalf.
 In order to protect public funds the landlord will be asked to sign a certificate.

-If you are a East Kent Housing tenant you are still eligible for a Disabled Facilities Grant but this work is normally funded through our Adaptations Officer, tel: 01304 872062.
+If you are a Dover Housing tenant you are still eligible for a Disabled Facilities Grant but this work is normally funded through our Adaptations Officer, tel: 01304 872062.

 If you or your partner is in receipt of, or is entitled to, one of the following benefits you will not under go a means test:

 - Income Support